engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ## Standards that Solidity use

-Solidity compiler encourages the use of machine readable SPDX license identifiers. it is the short for software package data exchange is an open standard used to document information on the software licenses under which a given piece of computer software is distributed.
+Solidity compiler encourages the use of machine readable SPDX license identifiers. it is the short for *software package data exchange* is an *open standard* used to document information on the software licenses under which a given piece of computer software is distributed.

 ## Structure of a Smart Contract

+* does name of the contract save on the bc?

-- The name of the contract will not be saved on the blockchain.
+The name of the contract will not be saved on the blockchain.
 At deployment each contractor receives a unique address that will uniquely identify the contract.

 Contracts in solidity are similar to classes in object oriented languages, so each contract can contain declarations of state variables that will be saved on the blockchain, functions, function modifiers, events, structs, and enum types.

 There are also special kinds of contracts called libraries and interfaces.

-*Örnek*
+*Example*

 ```js
 // SPDX-License-Identifier: GPL-3.0